xfarzad/stuff/README.md

 + why so expensive? because it will be the best and there won't be any fps drops or bugs/errors and it will be optimized as fuck with a clean readable source + you will make hella reselling it

++ 3 years of lua coding experience, and over 30 commissions done

 # Deals :

 * RatzR : CreditCard/Visa/Paypal, 100 USD dm to see features/buy